 - If there are objections the Church Commissioners decide whether the Scheme or Order should go ahead.

 - The bishop makes a Pastoral Order unless the Church Commissioners decide it should not be made.

 - Objectors may seek Leave to Appeal against the Commissioners decision on a Pastoral Scheme or Pastoral Church Buildings Scheme.

 - The Church Commissioners make a Scheme unless they decide it should not be made or there is a successful appeal against their decision that it should be made.

-The Mission and Pastoral Committee considers objections to proposed pastoral (parish) reorganisation and some clergy housing and glebe transactions.
+The Mission, Pastoral & Church Property Committee considers objections to proposed pastoral (parish) reorganisation and some clergy housing and glebe transactions.

 - Objections are legally called representations.